 Studies of autopsies have suggested that doctors miss fatal illnesses approximately 20% of the time.
 This is just a stunning number.

-In 2014, BMJ Quality & Safety put out a study that found that at least 5% of outpatients receives an incorrect diagnosis from their physician.
-So it's hard to dispute - and most doctors agree - that millions of patients are going untreated or are being treated by their medical doctors for the wrong condition or disease.Commonly Misdiagnosed Conditions That Lead to Malpractice Cases
+BMJ Quality & Safety put out a study that found that at least 5% of outpatients receive an incorrect diagnosis from their physician.
+So it's hard to dispute - and most doctors agree - that millions of patients are going untreated or are being treated by their medical doctors for the wrong condition or disease.Commonly Misdiagnosed Conditions That Lead to Malpractice Lawsuits

 - Cauda Equina Syndrome